brianstorti/brianstorti.github.io/_posts/2015-01-31-implementing-a-priority-queue-in-ruby.md

   right_element = @elements[child_index + 1]
   child_index += 1 if not_the_last_element && right_element > left_element

-  # there is not need to continue if the parent element if already bigger
+  # there is no need to continue if the parent element is already bigger
   # then its children
   return if @elements[index] >= @elements[child_index]